elchs/LetoDBf/Readme.txt

  which grants rights to; 'admin' 'manage' 'write access'.

  You can also use the console program in utils/manager/console.prg to add/ delete users.
- Look for section 8.1

- To connect to a server with an authentication active with username and password, you must use the LETO_CONNECT() function.
+ To connect to a server with username and password when authentication is activated, you must use the LETO_CONNECT() function.
+ Then also the console monitor needs to login with username/ password - see section 8.1 for params.

+ The user credentials are read during server start, its content is kept in memory, aka deleting this file needs a server restart to reset ( plus revoking authentication required ).
+ Default place in server directory can be adapted with config option: 'Pass_file' with an [absolute] path.
+ User credentials are encrypted with a default password burned in the executable, which can be personalized for your environment, e.g.:
+     hbmk2 letodb -cflag=-DLETO_USERPASS=AbsoluteSureNobodyKnowMe
+ A new executable with a different password makes the old user credentials invalid, needs to start from scatch.

       4.4 Samba file service